How Big Should A Betta Fish Tank Be (For optimal health)

 2 Gallon Betta Tank

-My thoughts on a 2 gallon betta tank are similar to that of a 1 gallon tank above.
-2 gallons is approximately 7.5 liters which isn’t terrible and will provide some room to swim, but the tank itself will be challenging to maintain.
+My thoughts on a 2 gallon betta tank are similar to that of a 1 gallon tank.
+2 gallons is approximately 7.5 liters which isn’t terrible and provides some room to swim, but a tank of this size is still challenging to maintain.

-The water parameters in a 2 gallon betta tank will need regular testing, and you will need to keep the tank away from draughts or direct sunlight to keep the water temperature stable.
+The water parameters in a 2 gallon betta tank need regular testing, you also need to keep the tank away from draughts or direct sunlight to keep the water temperature stable.

 Many 2 gallon betta tanks are aimed at beginners or are designed to look good on a small shelf or desk.
 They are not usually as functional compared to a larger betta tank, with little space for a filter, a heater, or ornaments.